infinum/frontend-handbook/BEM/Style sheets.md

 ### Using blocks

 Not everything is a block.
 This is not Minecraft.
 Just because an HTML element has children, that doesn't necessarily mean it is, or should be, a block.
 If an HTML element and its styling make no sense in the layout anywhere outside its position, it is not a block.
 If an HTML element cannot be reused, it is probably not a block.
 If an HTML element has no children, it is probably not a block.
-There are cases where this is not true, as each case is unique.
+There are cases where this is not true as each case is unique.

 *A bad block example*